 Schedule of Events

-Monday, March 31.
-SOAW's Advocacy Coordinator, Legislative Organizer, and activists with decades of grassroots lobbying experience will lead a Lobby/Advocacy Training.
-There will also be workshops on Direct Action with emphasis on local, grassroots, and youth organizing (The United Methodist Church, 100 Maryland Avenue, NE
+3) Monday, March 31.
+SOA Watch staff and activists with decades of grassroots lobbying experience will lead a Lobby/Advocacy Training from 9:30am - 12pm on HR 2989, opposition to proposed sanctions againgst Venezuela, and Not1+ Deportations.
+There will also be a workshop from 1:30 - 4pm on Direct Action with emphasis on local, grassroots, and youth organizing.
+(9:30 AM - 4:00 PM @ The United Methodist Building, 100 Maryland Avenue, NE

-A National Call-In Day will allow the voices of activists from around the country to be amplified by concentrating our strength on one day and flooding the Capitol phone lines.
+A National Call-In Day will allow the voices of activists from around the country to be amplified by concentrating our strength on one day and blitzing the Capitol phone lines.

-Thursday, April 3.
+6) Thursday, April 3.
 In coordination with the University of Maryland's Latin American Studies Center and UMD-based student group Voices: Arts for Social Change, a night dedicated to Chile's folk music hero Victor Jara will be held on campus in College Park, MD from 5:30-8:30.
-SOAW Latin America Coordinator Pablo Ruiz, Advocacy Coordinator Arturo J. Viscarra, and Coral Cantigas Conductor Diana Saez will discuss the role of nueva canción in Chilean social movement and the campaign to extradite Jara's killer, Pedro Barrientos, from Florida to Chile to stand trial.
+SOA Watch Advocacy Coordinator Arturo J. Viscarra, Prof. Karín Rosemblatt, PhD doctoral candidate Brandi Townsend, and Coral Cantigas Conductor Diana Saez will discuss the role of nueva canción in Chilean social movement and the campaign to extradite Jara's alleged killer, Pedro Barrientos, from Florida to Chile to stand trial.
 Music will be performed, dialogue lively, and refreshments delicious.

 CHECK OUT THE SPRING DAYS OF ACTION ORGANIZING PACKET!